 FUNDING AREAS: Catholic education, poverty, self-sufficiency

-PROFILE: The John G. and Marie Stella Kenedy Memorial Foundation was established in 1960 by Sarita Kenedy East, in memory of her parents, to support Catholic education, charity, and religious activities in Texas.
-The main geographic area of interest for this funder has been South Texas and the Corpus Christi area.
-It currently supports work to break the cycle of poverty, enable self-sufficiency, and in Catholic institutions and faith development.
+PROFILE: Established in 1960, the John G. and Marie Stella Kenedy Memorial Foundation is the foundation of Sarita Kenedy East, who founded it in memory of her parents to support Catholic education, charity, and religious activities in South Texas.
+Core foundation values are breaking the cycle of poverty, developing the Catholic faith, supporting Catholic institutions, and fostering respect and cooperation.
+It currently supports anti-poverty work, programs that enable self-sufficiency, and Catholic institutions for faith development.
 It also values learning, spirituality, respect, and collaborative partnerships.

 This is a funder that looks to create "ripple effects" with grantmaking by spreading the benefits of its money beyond the grantee and into the greater community.
 It also provides seed money grants.
 Although Catholic charities receive most of Kenedy’s support, at least 10 percent of annual distributions go to non-sectarian groups with no church affiliation.
 Still, Catholic education has been the funder’s top priority in recent years.
 It has been providing tuition assistance grants to local schools since 2004 and since branched out to other Texas dioceses and even Catholic and public universities.

 The foundation awards sectarian grants up to $50,000, and non-sectarian grants up to $25,000.
 It does not provide an online grants database, but it does share a breakdown of how it awards grants by category.
 The main geographic area of interest for this funder has been South Texas and the Corpus Christi area.
 All funds must be used within 12 months and all grants must be used exclusively within Texas.